The Atheist Bible, CC-BY Fabian M. Suchanek

 Thomas Edison

-Belief in the afterlife
+Belief in Heaven

 And if there were more to life than what meets the eye?